dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/cli.md

 |------------------------|------------------|
 | nicely formatted quack | excited quacking |

-The CLI supports all of DuckDB's rich SQL syntax including `SELECT`, `CREATE`, and `ALTER` statements, etc.
+The CLI supports all of DataMiner's rich SQL syntax including `SELECT`, `CREATE`, and `ALTER` statements, etc.

 To exit the CLI, press Ctrl-D if your platform supports it.
 Otherwise press Ctrl-C. If using a persistent database, it will automatically checkpoint (save the latest edits to disk) and close.
 This will remove the .WAL file (the Write-Ahead-Log) and consolidate all of your data into the single file database.